slatedocs/slate/source/includes/android/_tutorial.md

  * To receive devices from the *Service* the developer will have to set up the *BroadcastReceiver* to listen for the **BLE_DEVICE_FILTER** constant.
  * Table 1 displays the data that the *Intent* received by the *BroadcastReceiver* carries.
  * In this case, the data that is received is an *ArrayList* of *BluetoothDevice’s*.
  * It is then up to the developer as to how they wish to display these devices.
-We would recommend that the user sets up a *ListView* or *RecyclerView*.
+ * We would recommend that the user sets up a *ListView* or *RecyclerView*.

 ## Connecting a BLE Device

  * To connect a BLE device the developer will need to send two *String* objects as part of the *Bundle* object that will be sent to the *Service* as part of the `sendToService` method (Code Snippet 14).
- * According to Table 2, the two Strings that are required are the BLE devices’ name and address.
+ * According to Table 2, the two Strings that are required are the BLE device's name and address.
  * These are both required in order to create a connection between the Android device and the BLE device.
  * The developer should include the **CONNECTION_FILTER** constant within the *BroadcastReceiver’s* `onReceive` overridden method.
-According to Table 1, the data received is of type *String*.
-This *String* is a connection message sent back from the *Service* to notify the user whether the connection was successful or not.
+ * According to Table 1, the data received is of type *String*.
+ * This *String* is a connection message sent back from the *Service* to notify the user whether the connection was successful or not.

 > Code Snippet 14